gotpop/gotpop-system/packages/server/README.md

 # @gotpop/server

-Server-only React components for the gotpop design system, optimized for Next.js Server Components and Storyblok CMS
+Server-only React components for the gotpop design system, optimized for Next.js Server Components and Storyblok CMS.

 ## Installation